 Vegetarian diet in sports

-Vegetarian diet and sports – how does that fit together?
-While many critics claim you absolutely need meat to be successful in sports, vegetarian or even vegan top athletes show that it is entirely possible to succeed in sports with a vegetarian diet.
-Oops.
+Vegetarian diet and sports – do they go together?
+While critics claim you need meat to succeed, vegetarian or even vegan top athletes prove otherwise.
+Good news for us!

 %-product_content-%